lionel1719/alx-system_engineering-devops/0x01-shell_permissions/README.md

 You can assume that the user betty will exist when we will run your script
 ## 1-who_am_i,Who am I
 a script that prints the effective username of the current user.
+## 2-groups,Groups
+a script that prints all the groups the current user is part of.